mariocampa10/transfermoneyapi/README.md

 - Retrieving the account list
 - Performing a transaction between accounts

-These operations will be used by the controllers to execute the requested actions.
+These operations will be used by the controller to execute the requested actions.

 ### 📌 **D. Create the `AccountController` Controller**
 The controller will implement the endpoints exposed to the API clients.
 These endpoints are: